guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 Note that we included a label for our run using the ``--label`` option.
-We'll use this convention throughout the tutorial so we can easily idenfity our runs.
+We'll use this convention throughout the tutorial so we can easily identity our runs.
 In this case, we're indicating that the run is cloud based and uses 1,000 steps.

 !!! note